EXCLUSIVE-Glencore, Trafigura deals with Iran may have skirted sanctions -UN

 The United States also reported a violation involving the transfer of specialized metals to several entities in Iran associated with the ballistic missile program.

-The report said recent Iran sanctions violations had also been reported by Sweden, Bahrain, France, Britain and an unidentified country listed as “State X”.

-The experts said Iran had not demonstrated any significant new missile capabilities in the past year, but had continued to violate Security Council resolutions by launching missiles.
+The experts said Iran had not demonstrated any significant new missile capabilities in the past year, but had continued to violate Security Council resolution by launching missiles.

 “Despite at least the partial success in making its ballistic missile program indigenous, Iran remains reliant on foreign suppliers for technology, some components and raw materials,” the panel said.